 - Increase conversion rates,

 When thinking about digital products or their features, Product Managers should understand the business objectives and be able to answer the below questions first:

 Product managers and UX designers can create a uniquely user-friendly experience by answering these questions.

 Following the UX design approach, it will help digital products reach their maximum potential.
 The UX design process can benefit all types of companies (big or small, corporate or startup) and at all stages of the product’s life cycle.

 Different projects might require other processes, but overall below procedure is usually standard.

 Human-centered design is the practice of implementing human perspectives throughout the design process.
 The UX design process begins with empathizing with the users before ideating solutions.
 Then, UX designers consider the needs of both the clients and build a successful product.

 Step 1: Understanding Your Business Needs

-Gathering information from the business and their needs can help UX designers to determine further steps.
+Gathering information about the business and its needs can help UX designers to determine further steps.
 It can provide insights such as:

 - The issues and needs they identified.